lucasm/lucasm/README.md

 ## Achievements

-- ⭐️ Awarded top JavaScript author on DEV Community
+- ⭐️ Awarded the Top JavaScript Author on DEV Community
-- 💫 Won 1st / top 3 place in several Events and Hackathons
+- 💫 Won 1st Place in several Events and Hackathons

-## Open source 👇🏻
+## Open source

-I use GitHub only for open-source projects, which you can see below.
+I use GitHub only for open-source projects and contributions, which you can see below 👇🏻